SifaKasena/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-6-create_local_variable - creates a local variable BEST with value School 7-create_global_variable - creates a global variable BEST with value School 8-true_knowledge - adds 128 to the environment variable TRUEKNOWLEDGE
+6-create_local_variable - creates a local variable BEST with value School 7-create_global_variable - creates a global variable BEST with value School 8-true_knowledge - adds 128 to the environment variable TRUEKNOWLEDGE 9-divide_and_rule - prints the result of POWER divide by DIVIDE